Bayezid-Prince/CSE115-Course/README.md

 # CSE115 Course
-This is from my CSE115 course.
+This is from my CSE115 course at NSU.
 I hope it will help others.